Belize Coast Guard: Belize Coast Guard SEALs

+A selection and training course run by US Navy SEAL personnel saw eight BCG personnel graduate as Belizean SEALs, becoming the founding members of the unit.
+By 2014 CSOG was deploying in the field, gathering intelligence and carrying out offensive operations that led to a gradual drop in crime in northern Ambergris Caye.
+Since then more personnel have been trained and the unit has grown.

+Armed with M4A1 rifles, FN M249 Squad Automatic Weapons, M240 machine guns, and Remington Model 700 sniper rifles, CSOG operatives are as proficient in maritime operations as they are in land deployments such as long-range reconnaissance and close-quarter combat.

 Personnel

 As of November 2019, the Coast Guard service has a strength of 600 men and women, referred to as "guardsmen."

 As the Coast Guard broadens its scope it is evident that there is a need to increase its strength.
 In November 2019 they graduated the largest class since existence.
 Eighty five recruits joined their ranks.
-This is a demonstration of government's commitment to the Belize Coast Guard.
 In addition to personnel administration, one hundred and six persons were promoted across the ranks.
-This is a steady progression and capacity building in the right direction.

 Their international partners also play a crucial role in supporting the Belize Coast Guard.
 Their professional military education and training is a result of the international relationship that remains strong through 2020.
 The United States of America, Mexico, the United Kingdom, Canada and Taiwan, at the Multi National Security Conference in September 2019 have all committed to continue to support the Belize Coast Guard.
 In that regard, one hundred and six (or 20%) Coast Guard personnel has been overseas for training and exercises in 2019.
-The exposure gained and expertise developed over the past year is one of the main reason for their high level professionalism that the nation has come to respect.
-This international relationship saw the successful completion of the 4 year long commitment from the US Marine to support the development of the Coast Guard Marines.
-That program matured in September 2019, and they are now prepared to continue developing Coast Guard Marines.

 Commandant of the Belize Coast Guard is Captain Elton Bennett.